ersohnstyne/neverball-docs/Entities.md

 --------|------------
 radius  | Teleporter radius.
-The default is "0.5". target  | Refers to a *target_position* entity defining the destination of the teleporter. target2 | Path that the teleporter will travel along, starting from the linked path_corner.
+The default is "0.5". target  | Refers to a *target_position* entity defining the destination of the teleporter. target2 | Path that the teleporter will travel along, starting from the linked *path_corner*.
 Both position and rotation are controlled by this path. target3 | Optional: Second path controls the orientation of the train, but has no effect on position.
 This is useful when you want to control the position and orientation independently of each other.

 Unlike the goal entity, the center of the editor's entity box defines the origin.
 So to define a teleporter flush with the floor, embed the entity box halfway in the floor.